Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): Formal Preliminaries

 \paragraph{Combinations of theories.} A theory $T$ is \emph{stably infinite} iff every $T$-satisfiable quantifier-free formula (from the signature of $T$) is satisfiable in an infinite model of $T$.
 By compactness, it is possible to show that $T$ is {stably infinite} iff every model of $T$ embeds into an infinite one (see, e.g., \cite{Ghil05}).
 A theory $T$ is \emph{convex} iff for every conjunction of literals $\delta$, if $\delta\vdash_T \bigvee_{i=1}^n x_i=y_i$ then $\delta\vdash_T x_i=y_i$ holds for some $i\in \{1, ..., n\}$.
-Let $T_i$ be a stably-infinite theory over the signature $\Sigma_i$ such that the $SMT(T_i)$ problem is decidable for $i=1,2$ and $\Sigma_1$ and $\Sigma_2$ are disjoint (i.e.\ the only shared symbol is equality).
+Let $T_i$ be a stably-infinite theory over the signature $\Sigma_i$ such that the $SMT(T_i)$ problem is decidable for $i=1,2$ and such that $\Sigma_1$ and $\Sigma_2$ are disjoint (i.e.\ the only shared symbol is equality).
 Under these assumptions, the \emph{Nelson-Oppen combination result}~\cite{NO79} says that the SMT problem for the combination $T_1\cup T_2$ of the theories $T_1$ and $T_2$ is decidable.

 \paragraph{Interpolation properties.} Craig's interpolation theorem~\cite{CK} roughly states that if a formula $\phi$ implies a formula $\psi$ then there is a third formula $\theta$, called an interpolant, such that $\phi$ implies $\theta$, $\theta$ implies $\psi$, and every non-logical symbol in $\theta$ occurs both in $\phi$ and $\psi$.
-In this paper, we are interested to specialize this result to the computation of quantifier-free interpolants modulo (combinations of) theories. \begin{definition} [Plain quantifier-free interpolation] A theory $T$ \emph{admits (plain) quantifier-free interpolation} (or, equivalently, \emph{has quantifier-free interpolants}) iff for every pair of quantifier-free formulae $\phi, \psi$ such that $\psi\wedge \phi$ is $T$-unsatisfiable, there exists a quantifier-free formula $\theta$, called an \emph{interpolant}, such that: (i) $\psi$ $T$-entails $\theta$, (ii) $\theta \wedge \phi$ is $T$-unsatisfiable, and (iii) only the variables occurring in both $\psi$ and $\phi$ occur in $\theta$. \end{definition}
+Our interest is to specialize this result to the computation of quantifier-free interpolants modulo (combinations of) theories.

+\begin{definition} [Plain quantifier-free interpolation] A theory $T$ \emph{admits (plain) quantifier-free interpolation} (or, equivalently, \emph{has quantifier-free interpolants}) iff for every pair of quantifier-free formulae $\phi, \psi$ such that $\psi\wedge \phi$ is $T$-unsatisfiable, there exists a quantifier-free formula $\theta$, called an \emph{interpolant}, such that: (i) $\psi$ $T$-entails $\theta$, (ii) $\theta \wedge \phi$ is $T$-unsatisfiable, and (iii) only the variables occurring in both $\psi$ and $\phi$ occur in $\theta$. \end{definition} In verification, the following extension of Definition \ref{def:restricted} is considered more useful.